softworkz/embyuserwiki/Live-TV.md

 * Configure your tuner devices
 * Add a TV Guide data source

+## Configure Your TV Tuner

+Out of the box, Emby Server currently supports the following TV Tuners:

+* HDHomerun (Dlna feature required)

+Support for additional tuners can be added by installing a [Live TV Plugins](Live-TV-Plugins).

 ## Live TV Status

 The status of your tv tuners is also displayed in the server dashboard by navigating to **Live TV**.